-Sure, there were a few years in college when nights of revelry fueled by this particular liquor led to vows to never drink again the next morning.
+Sure, there were a few years in college when nights of revelry fueled by this particular liquor led to vows the next morning to never drink again, more than once.
 And this was eventually followed by a few more years when I actually did swear off this brown elixir of the devil completely.

 But that eventually changed.
 Moving up from the bottom shelf options and drinking out of something other than red plastic cups helped.